 When it comes to interior design, whether it be in the home or in a commercial building, having a large space to work with is a real pleasure.
 The possibilities for design and indeed décor, really open up and your creativity and flair can run riot.
-There are a number of important factors to take into account and trends change.That’s why here we look at how light can be maximised and enhanced to create mood, ambiance and drama.
+There are a number of important factors to take into account and trends change.That’s why here we look at how light can be maximised and enhanced to create mood, ambience and drama.

 The Sun Natures Great Provider

 The way the light behaves once it has entered the space is also well worth bearing in mind.
-Choosing light coloured paints to cover walls and ceilings will not only reflect light back into the space, but they will also make shadows look more pronounced and shadows are amazing for creating mood and drama.
+Choosing light coloured paints to cover walls and ceilings will not only reflect light back into space, but they will also make the shadows look more pronounced and shadows are amazing for creating mood and drama.

 Using mirrors to maximise light in larger spaces is another option that you may want to experiment with.
-Here, look for unusual shapes, designs and sizes, for example long or wide mirrors can reflect shafts of light onto the walls and objects around them and this can look remarkably effective.
+Here, look for unusual shapes, designs and sizes, for example, long or wide mirrors can reflect shafts of light onto the walls and objects around them and this can look remarkably effective.

 In some spaces, offices and kitchens, for example, suspended ceilings can work well.
 One of the reasons for this it that they allow you to sink the light fittings into them, thus, retaining an uninterrupted flow of height around the room.
 Plus, depending on the type of light fitting you choose, you can create a really soft mood for the room or something brighter for working spaces.

-Added value from suspended ceilings comes in the form of an extra cavity that helps retain heat.
+Added value from suspended ceilings comes in the form of an extra-cavity that helps retain heat.
 Alternatively, if you install a suspended ceiling in just part of the space, it can deliver an interesting dynamic – you can even paint the suspended part a different colour to enhance the effect.

 Light Fittings and Lamps